mbagnsk/iot-project/README.md

 Stored data would be used to generate raports or online visualization.

 TO DO:
-  - publish and subscribe infrastucture,
-  - visualization
-  - storing data,
+  - visualization,
-  - ...
+  - error handling

 ## JSON
 Used JSON data format: